9 Different Types of Hawks in Arkansas

 9. Sharp-shinned Hawk

 Lastly, The Sharp-shinned Hawk is one of the most common types of hawks in Arkansas.
-This species of hawk is quite small and measures around 10-15 inches in length with a wingspan of around 2 feet.
+This species of hawk is quite small, measuring 10-15 inches in length and with a wingspan of around 2 feet.
 Its distinct look features reddish orange barring across its chest and back and a blue-gray head.

 This type of hawk has also been known to have a white throat and tail feathers with dark barring.
 These types of hawks in Arkansas can often be seen near forest edges, woodland clearings, and open fields where they will search for food.
 They are fierce predators, often hunting small birds and rodents, which they can easily catch due to their quick maneuverability.